-Fredy Perlman's analysis of alienation and the way in which we as workers reproduce the capitalist economy in our everyday lives.
+Fredy Perlman's excellent analysis of alienation and the way in which we as workers reproduce the capitalist economy in our everyday lives.

 The everyday practical activity of tribesmen reproduces, or perpetuates, a tribe.
 This reproduction is not merely physical, but social as well.
 Through their daily activities the tribesmen do not merely reproduce a group of human beings; they reproduce a tribe, namely a particular social form within which this group of human beings performs specific activities in a specific manner.
 The specific activities of the tribesmen are not the outcome of "natural" characteristics of the men who perform them, the way the production of honey is an outcome of the "nature" of a bee.
 The daily life enacted and perpetuated by the tribesman is a specific social response to particular material and historical conditions.